 A Policy Brief can take one of two forms:

-- Recommendations are significant, implementable policy proposals for specified G20 decision makers.
+- Recommendations are significant, implementable policy proposals for specified G20 decision makers or related international fora.

 - Visions are conceptual frameworks to help policymakers develop promising approaches policy formation and communicate these approaches to the public.

-There will also be further workshops and conferences in various countries devoted “deep dives” on special topics that require concentrated attention by specialized groups of researchers and policy makers.
+In addition, CGP members are invited to host activities throughout the year and to contribute to conferences and workshops on an ongoing basis.
+Often this is done in collaboration with the Global Solutions Initiative.
+Workshops and conferences are organized in various countries devoted to “deep dives” on special topics that require concentrated attention by specialized groups of researchers and policy makers.

-CGP Members can use the website to float new ideas, debate underlying issues, and publicize their policy work in progress.
+- The CGP website: On www.cgp-council.org, CGP Members can float new ideas, debate underlying issues, and publicize their policy work in progress.
 It should focus on Recommendations and Visions generated by CGP members and permits an exchange of views among these members.
-The CGP Website reflects a longer-term advice-giving perspective, intent on consistency and coherence from one G20 Presidency to the next.
+The CGP website reflects a longer-term advice-giving perspective, intent on consistency and coherence from one G20 Presidency to the next.

-The CGP members retain the copyright to their contributions to the CGP website, the Insights Platform, and G20 Policy Papers, and these contributions can thus be disseminated through other channels as well, including academic articles in scholarly publications as well as the traditional and social media.
+The CGP members retain the copyright to their contributions to the CGP website, the G20 Insights Platform, and Global Solutions Papers, and these contributions can thus be disseminated through other channels as well, including academic articles in scholarly publications as well as the traditional and social media.